rudylattae/obsidian-imba-plugin-starter/README.md

 See the "Flow state" for guidance on how to setup a seamless integration with Obsidian in order to live test your plugin as you build it.

 ### 3. Easily build an optimized version of your plugin to publish
-Bundle and minify your Imba code into compact JavaScript and CSS.
+Use `npm run build` to bundle and minify your Imba code into compact JavaScript and CSS.
+The relevant files are rendered into a `./dist` directory for easy copy/pasta into a realease.

 ## Features
 When installed in your [Sandbox Vault](#sandbox-vault), this plugin provides the following features: